 We’ve put together a list of your most frequently asked questions on the topic of employer contributions in relation to the Coronavirus Job Retention Scheme.

 The Pensions Regulator (TPR) adopts a risk-based approach to contribution monitoring so resource is focused on sectors or employers which it deems to represent the greatest level of risk to pension provision.
 The economic backdrop has changed significantly as a result of the global COVID-19 pandemic and we expect TPR to be adapting its approach to reflect current and future conditions.

-Scottish Widows as a pension administrator normally has a duty to inform TPR when pension contributions have been in arrears for 90 days.
+Scottish Widows, as a pension administrator, normally has a duty to inform TPR when pension contributions have been in arrears for 90 days.
 After the outset of the pandemic, TPR temporarily relaxed that obligation in light of the current crisis and Scottish Widows will now only be required to notify TPR of arrears after a period of 150 days.
 TPR will review this relaxation at the end of September 2020.

 If you have any concerns relating to your firm’s ability to maintain pension contributions you should contact TPR.

 Any employer who has concerns about their ability to make payments should contact TPR to discuss their situation and agree a way forward.
 If your scheme is with Scottish Widows you should also notify us of your discussion with TPR.

 Any workers who are receiving no pay, or pay below the minimum that would trigger a pension payment, should be processed as a zero contribution on the relevant pay file and you should mark them as either on a ‘Premium Holiday’ or ‘Low Pensionable Pay’.

 If all of your workers are not due to have a payment made for them, you should continue to upload a payroll file when it’s due but mark all as zero payment as above.